 Your chances of success in this step are increased if you use an experienced patent attorney who has dealt with the USPTO on patent inventions and is familiar with their requirements.
 Time and time again, Gearhart Law has consistently helped our clients achieve success.

-Whether you’re operating in New Jersey, New York, or Philadelphia, a trademark is a great way to add value to your business.
+Whether you’re operating in New Jersey, New York, or Philadelphia, or anywhere else around the world, a trademark is a great way to add value to your business.
 Let Gearhart Law provide you with the comprehensive service you deserve.

 A copyright protects literary works (including software code), musical, dramatic, choreographic, pictorial or graphic, audiovisual or architectural work, or a sound recording, from being reproduced without the permission of the copyright owner.
 Thanks to copyright law, this gives the author or current owner sole right to authorize copies or reproductions of the work and to create derivative works.
 All an author has to do is register the work to obtain their copyright registration certificate.
 The author(s) may transfer the copyright to any other party if they choose to do so, and this will need to be recorded with the U.S. Copyright Office.
 The right lasts for the rest of the author’s life, plus 70, 95 or 120 years, depending on the nature of authorship and creation date of the work.
 Sounds simple, right?